studentinsights/studentinsights/README.md

 ```

 #### Pre-commit
 This app comes with a suggested pre-commit file that you can add to your git hooks.
-It will run the tests before any commmits, so you can be sure any changes you add are kosher.
+It will run the tests before any commits, so you can be sure any changes you add are kosher.

 Add to your git hooks: